Algarve in Winter. Discover why you should go (Update 2024)

 We recommend to pack a light raincoat.
 Not only is it perfect for rainy days, but it will also keep you warm on windy days.
 The windiest period in the Algarve is between October and April, with December being the strongest.

-When we were in the Algarve in February we had a couple of days with occasional rain showers.
+When we were in the Algarve in February there were a couple of days with occasional rain showers.
 But towards the end of our trip, the sun was out and we had beautiful blue skies.

 It was about 17°C degrees during the day but temperatures felt much warmer when sitting in the sun.
 We even went out for a swim.

-The water temperatures in the Algarve during the winter months are around 15 °C. If you are used to swimming in cold water, it is nice to go for a dip.
+The water temperatures in the Algarve during the winter months are around 15 °C. It is nice to hit the water if you are used to swimming in cold water.

 We did check the forecast before and after we left.
 For both those weeks they expected clear skies and temperatures reaching 22°C.